 Acquaint yourself with the laws that govern beekeeping in your urban locality

-Different cities or urban areas have different laws that govern beekeeping, and while there are those that outright forbid it, some allow it as long as the beekeeper follows laid out rules.
-For this reason it will be important that you first check with your local authorities and ask them what the law says about beekeeping.
-If you find out that it is legal to keep bees in your local urban place, then you can then go ahead with your endeavor.
+Different cities or urban areas have different laws that govern beekeeping, and while there are those that outright forbid it, some allow it as long as the beekeeper follows laid-out rules.
+For this reason, it will be important that you first check with your local authorities and ask them what the law says about beekeeping.
+If you find out that it is legal to keep bees in your local urban place, then you can then go ahead with your endeavour.
 Most cities have legalized urban beekeeping anyway, so you are not likely to run into a block there.
 It is the regulations around beekeeping that you must make sure to comply with.
 In the event that you are found to be contravening some law with your urban beekeeping operation, you might be subject to being fined or having the beekeeping operation shut down.

 Do some research about bees and beekeeping in general

 After you have established that it is legal to keep bees in your urban locality and have decided to go ahead with your urban beekeeping endeavor, it is advisable to do some research about bees and beekeeping in general.
-Gaining this knowledge is the first step for you to in order to be successful.
+Gaining this knowledge is the first step for you in order to be successful.
 Reading beekeeping books is a great way to arm you with some information about honey bees and beekeeping in general.
 The internet too is a great source of beekeeping knowledge from reliable websites.
 And luckily, BeeKeepClub has all the information you need to get up and running.

 Through our resources, you will learn about the bees themselves, the different types, how to care for them, how they behave, where to buy them, the costs involved in beekeeping, the equipment that you will need, honey harvesting and so forth.

 Ensure there is enough space where you plan to set up your beehive(s)